Nirmal-Bhuva/Banking_System_master/README.md

 ## Usage
 To use Project Fractures, clone the repository and run the main file.
 Follow the prompts to perform any of the banking operations.

-## Support
-For any issues or inquiries, please reach out to me at [Harsh 09](mailto:your-email@example.com).

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/yourusername/project-fractures/issues) if you want to contribute.

-## Author
-Harsh 09